ksoderbl/xpilot/README.txt

 Installation instructions are in the INSTALL file.

+NT and Win95 users should examine the contrib/NT subdirectory and read the README.txt which is there.

 VMS users should examine the contrib/VMS subdirectory and read the README.VMS which is in there.